openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

    * The `JWT` proof type MUST be supported.

+## Server Metadata

+The Credential Issuer MUST publish a mapping of every Credential Type it supports to a scope value.

 # OpenID for Verifiable Presentations

    * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.